Happy Diwali! Celebrate safely

-Diwali is known as 'Festival of the Lights' and sees an increase in the use of 'divas' or oil lamps.
+Diwali is known as 'Festival of the Lights' and sees an increase in the use of candles (aka divas), lanterns and oil lamps.
 It is believed that light signifies goodness, enlightenment, knowledge and wisdom, therefore candles and lamps are used throughout the day and into the night to ward off darkness and evil.

 Statistics show that there is an increased fire risk at Diwali time, because of candles, lanterns and some people use fireworks to celebrate - but by taking just a few simple precautions you can reduce the risks for yourself and your family.